📋 In This Article

 Now, why a VPS?
 Simple.
 If you install OpenClaw on your laptop, it goes offline the moment you close the lid.
 A VPS is essentially a small computer that lives in a data center and never turns off.
 Your assistant stays available 24/7 even when you’re asleep or your internet goes down.
 Think of it as renting an always-on computer for about the cost of a Netflix subscription.

-Hostinger offers a one-click OpenClaw template, which cuts what used to be a multi-hour manual install down to something a beginner can finish before lunch.
+Hostinger offers a one-click OpenClaw template that cuts what used to be a multi-hour manual install down to something a beginner can finish before lunch.
+That one-click template is what makes this particular Hostinger OpenClaw setup worth doing over self-configuring a blank server.

 The plan you choose matters more than people realize.
 OpenClaw runs inside Docker containers — essentially mini-programs inside your server — and if your server doesn’t have enough resources, things get sluggish fast.